Stories

 Families unite to oppose the Children’s Wellbeing and Schools Bill

-Standing up for our children: Families march against dangerous education bill
+Standing up for our children: Families march in London against education bill

 On Sunday 18th May, the March for Children brought together families, educators, campaigners, and allies from all walks of life in a powerful show of unity.
 Starting in Whitehall and moving through Trafalgar Square and along the Embankment, the march ended in Parliament Square with heartfelt speeches and a shared...